Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow: Materials and Methods

 \section{Materials and Methods}

-In this study, we leverage 10,020 full-body MRI scans from the National Cohort Study of Germany (NAKO) dataset \citep{bamberg2022whole}.
-This large and diverse dataset enables us to capture a broad spectrum of anatomical variability across age, sex, and body habitus, providing a robust foundation for training generalizable models of internal anatomy.
-Since paired depth images and organ segmentations are not natively available in the dataset, we synthetically generate training pairs from the MRI data.
+In this study, we leverage $10,020$ whole-body MRI scans from the German National Cohort (NAKO) dataset \citep{bamberg2022whole}.
+This diverse dataset captures a broad spectrum of anatomical variability across age, sex, and body habitus, providing a foundation for training generalizable models of internal anatomy.
+As paired depth images and expert organ segmentations are not natively provided, we designed a pipeline to synthetically generate supervised training pairs directly from the MRI volumes.

-To create depth images, we simulate depth sensor output by rendering the outer contours of the patient’s body from MRI volumes, mimicking the top-down perspective of real-world RGB-D sensors typically mounted above the scanner table.
-Simultaneously, we apply state-of-the-art automated segmentation tools to extract ground-truth 3D labels for 41 internal anatomical structures, including bones and soft tissue organs (Section~\ref{data_preparation}).
+To synthesize the input data, we simulate depth sensor acquisitions by rendering the anterior contours of the patient's body from the MRI volumes.
+This process utilizes the orthographic top-down projection to approximate a depth sensor mounted above the scanner table (Section~\ref{data_preparation}).
+To extract ground-truth 3D masks for 41 internal anatomical structures we utilize the TotalSegmentatorMRI tool \citep{d2024totalsegmentator} as detailed in Section~\ref{labels_preparation}.

-The resulting dataset, composed of 2D depth images paired with corresponding 3D anatomical segmentations, serves as the training input for our proposed learning pipeline.
-We devised CNN and train Pix2Vox convolutional neural network, which maps each 2D depth image to a 3D volumetric prediction of the target organ bounding boxes Section~\ref{pix2vox}).
+The resulting dataset, comprising 2D depth images paired with 3D anatomical segmentations, is used to train a Pix2Vox convolutional neural network (Section~\ref{pix2vox}).
+This architecture is optimized to map 2D surface depth information to 3D volumetric predictions of the underlying target organs.
+Once trained, the model enables a depth sensor-augmented radiology workflow, facilitating automated patient positioning through anatomical structures localization (Section~\ref{rad_workflow}).